-- Changes in stratification.
+-Changes in stratification.

 In the present verification was a re-stratification, modifying the strata proposed in the registered project.
 The procedure was developed in line with the proposed in section B.7.2.
 Sampling plan of the PDD.
 The re-stratification was developed because of the differences identified in the developed pre-sampling process assessments with information systems and geographic.
-In these lots with the same species, age, and handling, showed important differences in its development, due to the difference in quality of site, causing wide in its developments and hence variations in the content of biomass.
+These lots with the same species, age, and handling, showed important differences in their development, due to the difference in the quality of the site, causing wide in its development and hence variations in the content of biomass.